 Mexican Sweet Potato Skins

 These flavorful mexican sweet potato skins are packed with black beans, corn, veggies and warm spices!
-Finished with a sprinkle of cheese, they are a fantastic simple dinner!
+Finished with a sprinkle of cheese, they are a fantastic simple dinner or fun appetizer.
+Gluten free and vegetarian with dairy free / vegan option.

 When I first saw these mexican sweet potato skins, I knew that my husband and I would both love them.
 Of course we did and I’ve been playing around with various versions ever since.